root-project/web/manual/trees/index.md

 _**Example**_

 If one variable in the tree was computed with a certain algorithm, you may want to try another algorithm and compare the results.
-To do this, you cann add a new branch, fill it, and save the tree.
+To do this, you can add a new branch, fill it, and save the tree.

 {% highlight C++ %}
 void tree3AddBranch() {